-Following my previous article regarding startup and shutdown time of Maya, I will share some of my workplace tips I use in Maya.
-Some are just personal preferences, but others fix some nasty old bugs, increase stability or speed and you should just plain use them.
+Following my previous article regarding startup and shutdown time of Maya, I will share some tips, some are just personal preferences, but others fix some nasty old bugs, increase stability or speed and you should just plain use them.

 This is quite important and would urge you to do it.
 This functionality can be quite handy but it is a very bad idea to use it, it can lead to crashes, slow opening times, and scenes impossible to open… unless you deactivate it in the preferences.
 It can feel frustrating not to use it at first but I can assure you will enjoy it pretty soon!